mzattera/predictive-powers/docs/index.md

 There are some additional considerations about token calculation when using the OpenAI API.

-  * For OpenAI, the `OpenAiTokenizer` class provides exact calculation of tokens for calling chat completions API; this includes calulating size of a request which includes not only a prompt, but also function calls, their results, tool descriptions, and images.
+  * For OpenAI, the `OpenAiTokenizer` class provides exact calculation of tokens for calling chat API; this includes calulating size of a request which includes not only a prompt, but also function calls, their results, tool descriptions, and images.
 This is all handled transparently by the class methods `count(List<OpenAiChatMessage>)` and `count(ChatCompletionsRequest)`.

   * The method `getBaseTokens()` in `OpenAiChatService` allows you to calculate tokens which are consumed at each call by the system message and tool descriptions.

-  * If you leave the number of reesponse token unlimited in `OpenAiChatService` using `setMaxNewTokens(null)`, the service will automatically use all of the available context for the response.
-Notice that this will cause unnecessary high costs if you do not need such long onswers.
+  * If you leave the number of tokens allocated for the response unlimited in `OpenAiChatService` using `setMaxNewTokens(null)`, the service will automatically use all of the available context for the response.
+Notice that this will cause unnecessary high costs if you do not need such long answers as OpenAI will bill based on the allocated response lenght, regardless whether it is completely filled or not.
 For this reason, the service sets by default a reasonable limit to reply size.
 Alternatively, you can set your own limits, as shown in the example below.

 The below code examplifies how to set limits to the length of requests and replies when using `OpenAiChatService`.
-The code works regardless the model being used and whether the bot will later use tools descriptions (which must be sent at each call).
+The code works regardless the model being used and whether the service will later use tools descriptions (which must be sent at each call if the service is provided with access to any tool).

 ```java
 // Get chat service